Frequently Asked Questions (FAQs)

 Where does the project begin?

-The line will run between downtown Bethesda in Montgomery County to the west and New Carrollton in Prince George’s County to the east.
+The line will run between New Carrollton in Prince George’s County to the east and downtown Bethesda in Montgomery County to the west.

 Where are the Purple Line stations located?

-There are 21 stations – 10 in Montgomery County and 11 in Prince George’s County – all inside the Capital Beltway.
-For detailed information on station names and locations, please visit the stations page.
+There are 21 stations – 11 in Prince George’s County and 10 in Montgomery County – all inside the Capital Beltway.
+For detailed information on station names, features, and locations, please visit the Project Overview page.

-Where will the Purple Line tie into WMATA Metro Lines?
+Where will the Purple Line tie into Metrorail service?

 The main purpose of the Purple Line is to:

-- Provide faster, more direct, and more reliable east-west transit service connecting major activity centers in the corridor including Bethesda, Silver Spring, Takoma/Langley Park, College Park/University of Maryland, and New Carrollton.
+- Provide faster, more direct, and more reliable east-west transit service connecting major activity centers in the corridor including New Carrollton, College Park/University of Maryland, Takoma/Langley Park, Silver Spring, and Bethesda.

-- Provide better connections to existing Metrorail and MARC commuter rail services.
+- Provide better connections to existing Metro and MARC commuter rail services and Amtrak.

 - Improve mobility and connectivity to the communities in the corridor located between existing rail lines.